input-output-hk/peras-design/site/reports/tech-report-2.md

 > - The initial set of certificates is the genesis certificate, not the empty set.
 > - Clarified ambiguities.
 > - Omit irrelevant details.

-> [!TIP]
+> - Made chain-preference deterministic.
-> In the sections below, should we specify how equivocation is handled?
+> - Sequenced operations.

 ## Variables